Table of Contents

 Special Occasions

-Always inform the property when booking for special occasions.
-Most will add thoughtful touches like a card, special dessert, or flowers without additional charge.
+Pro Tip: Always mention special occasions when booking.
+Most properties add thoughtful touches like a card, special dessert, or flowers at no extra charge.

 Dietary Accommodations